 These are not your grandmother’s scones.
 Oh no. They’re definitely not your sit down with a cup of tea and nibble on a scone scone.
 Cadbury Egg scones are more of a pour yourself a mug of hot cocoa with extra rum and whipped cream and break these bad boys out scones (or possibly a Cadbury Egg Milkshake!).
 And I’m OK with that.
 Because they’re chocolatey and sweet and perfect for Easter morning… And the months leading up to Easter.

 The hardest part of making these scones is crushing the Cadbury Mini Eggs.
 You can either chop them up with a knife (that’s what I did) or put them in a bag and crush them with a mallet.
 The second method will help you get any pent up aggression out.

 Otherwise, they’re super easy to make.
 Scones are a great baking project for anyone who wants to start working more with dough, but is a little nervous.
-You get experience cutting butter into flour, but don’t have to be super precise when it comes to forming the scones.
+You’ll get experience cutting butter into flour, but you don’t have to be super precise when it comes to forming the scones.
 It’s OK if they’re not all exactly the same size!